CodeNameTwister/Script-Spliter/README.md

 * Split Custom Window defined by you. *(using RMB context menu or Tool Menu)*
 * Plugins Setting in Editor Settings. *(In the section Plugin, you can see with advance option enabled!)*
 * Pop Script: Make Floating Script in Separate Window using RMB context menu.
-* Refresh Warnings: changes on project save in all opened windows *(Errors/Warning Script)*
+* Refresh Warnings changes in all opened windows when project is saved *(Errors/Warning Script)*
 >[!WARNING]
 >Experimental Refresh Warnings *(This option can be disabled on Editor Settings)*